 The Helium Network is the largest, public LPWAN in the United States, and enables long range, low power, bi-directional communication for any LoRaWAN compatible device.
 The Helium Network is open and permissionless, and requires no up-front payments, contracts or commitments to use.
 Devices pay Helium Hotspot owners and other Helium Network Operators on a per-packet basis for delivering their sensors packets to the application end point.

-Browse to Helium Console front page, and click 'Sign Up'.
-Follow the prompts, and complete the email verification step.
+Browse to Helium Console front page and click 'Sign Up' if you are not already registered.
+Follow the prompts and complete the email verification step.

 2. Open the Helium Console

-The console is where you register your devices, create an HTTP integration, set up a label and set up forwarding to Telematics Guru.
+The console is where you register your devices, create an HTTP integration, set up a label and set up forwarding to your desired endpoint.
 It is accessed at Helium Console.

-Browse to the Devices screen in the console, and click '+ Add Device' in the top right corner.
-The fields, Dev EUI, App EUI, App Key, will be auto generated but you will need to enter in the credentials provided with the Digital Matter device.
-The device name does not need to be unique, each device will be given a unique identifier by Helium Console.
+Browse to the Devices screen in the console and click on add new device.
+The fields Dev EUI, App EUI, and App Key will be auto generated but you will need to enter in the credentials provided with the Digital Matter device.
+Attach the label that was set up in Step 5.